 As it stands now, your old DNS is not going anywhere yet.

-In theory, if you 'Consul all the things', you could probably do without PuppetDB, maybe even go to a master-less setup if you like.
+In theory, if you 'Consul all the things', you could probably do without PuppetDB, maybe even go to a controller-less setup if you like.
 However, PuppetDB can happily co-exist with Consul while you upgrade all your Puppet modules to store their 'exported data' in Consul.
 Or you could use both.

 What about Docker?